ACEnglish/kanpig/README.md

 for multi-sample VCFs where consistency between variants' genotypes is more important than preserving the exact set of variants that best reflect those described by the alignments.

+# 🧬 Genotyping Mode

+These parameters have a varying effect on the results and are not guaranteed to be stable across releases.

+### `--hapsim`
+After performing kmedoid clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above `hapsim`, they are consolidated into a homozygous allele.
+This is useful for when input SVs over a certain size/sequence sequence similarity have already been merged (see [truvari collapse](https://github.com/ACEnglish/truvari)).

 ### `--ab`
 In loci where reads cluster into a potentially compound heterozygous site, the proportion of reads supporting the haplotype with lower coverage must have at least `--ab` fraction of the reads.
 Otherwise, we assume that the lower-covered haplotype is a mapping/sequencing anaomaly and treat its reads as supporting the reference.
 This parameter at 0.20 boosts specificity and genotype concordance at the cost of (a little bit less) recall.

+### `--hps-weight`
+Informatin from haplotagged reads (PS and HP tags) can be used to improve clustering.
+The weight serves to make reads from different HPs have a higher distance inside the matrix sent to kmedoid clustering.

 # 👪 Trio Mode